 Buyer: If you are the buyer in a real estate transaction a real estate lawyer will evaluate the sale to identify problems and implement solutions.
 According to a 2005 survey by the American Land Title Association, title problems were found in 36 percent of all residential real estate transactions.
 By involving a real estate attorney these title defects may be identified and appropriate action taken, such as obtaining releases for liens or fixing recording errors.

-Real estate attorneys can assist both buyers or sellers in real estate transactions by reviewing or preparing the purchase agreement and closing documents; reviewing the abstract of title, title insurance, and performing a title search to ensure clear title; representing their client at closing; reviewing mortgage documents and supervising transfer of title; record real property deeds; addressing transaction issues and proposing remedies.
+Real estate attorneys can assist buyers and sellers in real estate transactions by reviewing and preparing the purchase agreement and closing documents; reviewing the abstract of title, title insurance, and performing a title search to ensure clear title; representing the client at closing; reviewing mortgage documents and supervising transfer of title; record real property deeds; addressing transaction issues and proposing remedies.

 Seller: If you are the seller in a real estate transaction you need to protect yourself from future liability while ensuring that the sale proceeds smoothly.
 A real estate lawyer can help you by negotiating and drafting the purchase and sale agreement, negotiating contingencies of the sale, and representing you at closing.

 Many defrauded buyers and defendant sellers turn to Sacramento real estate lawyers when disputes arise after a sale.
 Buyers often claim fraud in that the seller or real estate agent failed to disclose a material fact as required by law.
 Sellers likewise must defend themselves against these nondisclosure claims.
 Whether you are the buyer or a seller requiring real estate litigation services, contact Sacramento Law Group at (916) 596-1018 to be connected with a real estate litigation attorney.